Home › Blog › How to Build a High-Performance Customer Support Team

 1. F2F or Virtual Interview: This interview focuses on the candidate’s past experiences and behavior in various customer service situations.
 The interviewer may ask questions about handling difficult customers, resolving complaints, and multitasking.

-1. Technical Skills Assessment: Depending on the nature of the customer service role, candidates may be tested on specific skills, such as typing speed, language proficiency, or help desk software proficiency.
+1. Technical Skills Assessment: Depending on the nature of the customer service role, candidates may be tested on specific skills, such as typing speed or language proficiency.
+You can also conduct technical skills assessments to evaluate their familiarity with help desk software or other relevant tools.
+You, 10 min

 1. Role-play Scenarios: Conducting role-play exercises allows the interviewer to observe how candidates handle real-life customer service situations.
 This could include handling an irate customer, providing product information, or addressing a service inquiry.